laravel/docs/http-tests.md

         return $user->name === 'Taylor';
     });

-In addition, view data may be accessed as array variables on the response, allowing you to convenient inspect it:
+In addition, view data may be accessed as array variables on the response, allowing you to conveniently inspect it:

     $this->assertEquals('Taylor', $response['name']);